-We exist to enjoy God and to make disciples of Jesus, who share His love to all.
+We exist to enjoy God, make disciples of Jesus, and share His love to all.

 We are a family of servants and missionaries: for the glory of God and the good of our cities.

 As followers of Jesus, we are new creations who have been given a new identity (2 Cor 5:17).
 We are now disciples of our Savior Jesus Christ.
 We learn from him to live like him, becoming obedient to his truth from the heart in every aspect of life (Matt 28:16-20).
 As disciples, we are now included in the family of God, we are servants of our King Jesus, and we proclaim his gospel as missionaries to the world.

 These are our gospel identities as disciples of Jesus:

 We are family

 As sons and daughters of God, we love each other like brothers and sisters.
 We encourage , build up and celebrate with each other.
 We disciple, nurture, and hold each other accountable to our new gospel life together.
 The primary means by which we show the world God’s character and give tangible proof of the gospel’s saving power is through our love for one another.
 As Jesus said, “By this all people will know that you are my disciples, if you have love for one another” (John 13:35).